 6) This response contains the serial number for the zone in its current state at the source server.

-8) If the value of the serial number in the SOA response is equal to its current local serial number, it concludes that the zone is the same at both servers and that a zone transfer is not needed.
-The destination server then renews the zone by resetting its refresh interval based on the value of this field in the SOA response from its source server.
+8) When the value of the serial number in the SOA response is equal to its current local serial number, it concludes that the zone is the same at both servers.
+Also that a zone transfer is not needed.
+The destination server then renews the zone by resetting its refresh interval.
+This is based on the value of this field in the SOA response from its source server.

 9) If the value of the serial number in the SOA response is higher than its current local serial number, it concludes that the zone has been updated and that a transfer is needed.